 What Is Alcohol Withdrawal?

-Withdrawal is a physically and psychologically uncomfortable experience — so much so that many heavy drinkers will continue drinking despite negative consequences.
-Withdrawal occurs because continued and excessive alcohol use eventually interferes with the brain’s natural functions, disrupting neurotransmitters that send messages to the CNS.
+Withdrawal is a physically and psychologically uncomfortable experience — so much so that many heavy drinkers will continue drinking despite negative consequences just to avoid withdrawal.
+Alcohol is a Central Nervous System (CNS) depressant.
+With continued and excessive alcohol consumption, alcohol interferes with the brain’s natural functions, disrupting neurotransmitters that send messages to the CNS.